opencap/protocol/README.md

 Possible remedies:

-* Allow users to turn on 2FA for address updates
 * Only allow address updates from verified IP addresses
-* Run a CCAP server yourself instead of using a third party (we anticipate the majority of users will prefer a third party service, like gmail for SMTP for example, but this is not required by the protocol)
+* Run a CCAP server yourself instead of using a third party (Using a third party isn't inherently insecure, and in the case of a non-programmer it is probably more secure)
-* Only allow address updates manually through a browser.
+* Only allow address updates manually through a browser and 2FA/Captcha.
 Some currencies may not update addresses often, if ever.
 (Nano for example)
-* Use 2 way encryption like AES-256 to encrypt and store aliases with passwords.
-Only unencrypt when necessary.
+* Use 2 way encryption like AES-256 to cipher address and user data before storing it in a database so it can't easily be swapped out

 ### Payment Tracking

-It is fairly simple for a third party to constatly poll a given aliases endpoint and record all the addresses as they are server over time.
-This is a breach of privacy.
-While the alias protocol isn't necessarily meant to have stringent privacy measures (the whole point of an alias is to relate an account to an address) there are a couple things that can be done to increase privacy:
+It is fairly simple for a third party to constatly poll a given alias's endpoint and record all that alias's addresses over time.
+While the alias protocol isn't necessarily meant to have stringent privacy measures (the whole point of an alias is to relate a public account to an address) there are a couple things that can be done to increase privacy:

 * Coins that are able to implement features similar to BIP 47 should do so and use payment codes instead of regular addresses.
-* Servers can have sign-ups that don't require any personal information, just an anonymous alias.
+* Servers can have sign-ups that don't require any personal information, so users can use an anonymous alias.

 ## Contribute